 Enjoy a rich collection in the MOCA video gallery, like the Project Atrium: Evan Roth video below.
 And be on the lookout for a live stream production of “A Midsummer Night’s Dream” by the University of North Florida Shakespeare in the Park!

 Tune in to 1904 Music Hall‘s Socially Distant Concert Series via their Facebook page.
 If you’re able, they’ll also be taking donations for both the venue and the bands.
 This week’s performances includes:

-Grab a cocktail and join The 5 & Dime Theatre Co. this week (April 6 – 10) on Instagram Live at 5 p.m. for a Virtual Happy Hour!
-Artistic Manager Lee Hamby will be boozing and chatting it up with a different guest each day.
-Catch him with photographer and actor Josh Andrews on Monday, April 6!
+Grab a cocktail and join The 5 & Dime Theatre Co. on Facebook Live at 5 p.m. for a Virtual Happy Hour!
+Artistic Manager Lee Hamby will be boozing and chatting it up with a different guest on Mondays, Wednesdays and Fridays.

 The Cultural Council of Greater Jacksonville encourages all Jacksonvillians to engage, connect and support our arts community by joining two Facebook pages.
 ARTconnectsJAX is an open forum to share all forms of artistic expression, new works in any medium and virtual exhibits (tell your artist friends!).
 JAX ARTS is run by WJCT as a virtual gathering place for Northeast Florida’s arts and culture community.
 This includes local favorites like MOCA, The Florida Theatre, The Florida Ballet and more.